MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-covid-19-tracking.md

 ---
-title: Connect to Covid-19 USA Cases
+title: Connect to Covid19 US cases
-description: How to get and install the Covid-19 tracking template app, and how to connect to data
+description: How to get and install the Covid19 US cases template app, and how to connect to data
 author: paulinbar

 ms.service: powerbi